newrelic/newrelic-browser-agent/docs/unit-testing.md

 Each test case should focus on testing a single scenario.
 This could be a single set of inputs followed by a single set of `expect` clauses.
 Tests that instantiate or call the code under test multiple times with different `expect` clauses should typically be split up into individual test cases.
 This will ensure these tests run quickly and, when a test fails, isolating the failure is much easier.

-## Import vs Require
+## Importing source files

-There are two ways to pull in the source fill under test in the test file.
+There are two ways to import the source fill under test.
 The recommended way is to use an `import` at the top of the test file.
-However, when the source file under test is not stateless, the source file will need to be pulled in using `require` within the test case or within a `beforeEach`.
+However, when the source file under test is not stateless, you will need to use an async `import` statement within the test case or within a `beforeEach`.

 - **DO** use `import` at the top of the test file to pull in stateless source files
-- **DO** use `require` inside a test case or `beforeEach` to pull in a stateful source file
+- **DO** use `await import()` inside a test case or `beforeEach` to pull in a stateful source file
 - **DO** reset the jest module cache between test cases using `afterEach` when testing a stateful source file

 ```js